The Eighties Matchbox B-Line Disaster: History

-They released their EP, "In the Garden" on 23 July 2009 on digital format, with the hard copy's release being pushed back to the first week of September.
+They released the EP, "In the Garden" on 23 July 2009 on digital format, with the hard copy release being pushed back to the first week of September.
 The hard copy was released with a bonus live album and Ouija Board.
 This was the first release from the band since the departure of Huxley in May 2005.
 A 15 date tour took place to promote the release, starting in Manchester on 23 July 2007 and ending in London on 7 August; this was the first time the band had toured for two years.
 A mini tour took place during the end of 2007 and the start of 2008, with Christmas, Halloween and New Years shows.

 On 7 April 2008, a few days after an announcement that Fownes was joining Nine Inch Nails, it was announced via Eighties's MySpace page that Fownes would be leaving the band.
 The band stated that they had no intention of splitting up and would begin auditioning for a new lead guitarist.

 During gigs in July 2008, Fownes was replaced by friend of the band, Tristan McLenahan.
 In November 2008 McLenahann became a full member of the band.
 It was announced that the band were to travel to France to record their new album.
-In late 2009 the band posted several snippets of new material on their Myspace page, and on 15 December a re-designed Myspace page stated that they were signed across two labels; No Death and Black Records.
+In late 2009 the band posted several snippets of new material on their MySpace page, and on 15 December a re-designed MySpace page stated that they were signed across two labels; No Death and Black Records.

 The band released their third studio album, Blood and Fire on 17 May 2010.
 It was preceded by the single "Love Turns to Hate" on 10 May 2010.

 On 17 March 2011, guitarist Dominic Knight officially announced on their official Facebook page that the band had disbanded to pursue other projects.

 Over a year after splitting, the band received an unexpected boost to their profile when in May 2012 their track "Chicken" was used in "My Time Is Now", a global advert for Nike Football.

 In June 2012, the band announced that they would re-form with original founding members Huxley and Norris to perform their debut material at three shows.

-On 13 May 2013, the band announced via their Facebook page that they decided to disband.
-The reason given was that no shared musical common ground was found when recording new material, and that the band did not have the strength to carry on.
+On 13 May 2013, the band announced via their Facebook page that they decided to disband for the second time.
+The reason given was that no shared musical common ground was found when recording new material and that the band did not have the strength to carry on.
 It was also announced that members would now work individually on future projects.

-On the 5th October 2022, it was announced that a limited edition vinyl re-release of Hörse Of the Dög was being produced to commemorate 20 years since the band's debut album.
-Also included in the bundle is a second vinyl with all B-sides from the album's singles and liner notes from Edgar Wright, who directed the music video for Psychosis Safari and included Mister Mental in his directorial movie, Shaun of the Dead.